What Is VXLAN?

 The requirement for IP multicast in the core made VXLAN undesirable from an operation point of view.
 For example, creating the tunnel endpoints is simple, but introducing a protocol like IP multicast to a core just for the tunnel control plane was considered undesirable.
 As a result, some of the more recent versions of VXLAN support IP unicast.

-VXLAN eliminates the need for a spanning tree, using a MAC over IP/UDP solution.
+VXLAN uses a MAC over IP/UDP solution to eliminate the need for a spanning tree.
 There is no VXLAN spanning tree.
-This enables the core to be IP and not to run a spanning tree.
-A lot of people ask why VXLAN uses UDP.
-The reason is that the UDP port numbers make VXLAN inherit Layer 3 ECMP features.
+This enables the core to be IP and not run a spanning tree.
+Many people ask why VXLAN uses UDP.
+The reason is that the UDP port numbers cause VXLAN to inherit Layer 3 ECMP features.
 The entropy that enables load balancing across multiple paths is embedded into the UDP source port of the overlay header.

-In this lab guide, we are going to have a look at a VXLAN multicast mode.
+In this lab guide, we will look at a VXLAN multicast mode.
 The multicat mode requires both unicast and multicast connectivity between sites.
 Similar to the previous one, this configuration guide uses OSPF to provide unicast connectivity, and now we have an additional bidirectional Protocol Independent Multicast (PIM) to provide multicast connectivity.

 This does not mean that you don’t have a multicast-enabled core.
-You still need to have multicast enabled on the core.
+It would be best if you still had multicast enabled on the core.

-So we are not, let’s say, tunneling multicast over an IPv4 core without having multicast enabled on the core.
+So we are not tunneling multicast over an IPv4 core without having multicast enabled on the core.
 I have multicast on all Layer 3 interfaces, and the mroute table is populated on all Layer 3 routers.
-With the command: Show ip mroute we are tunneling the multicast traffic, and with the command: Show nve vni we have multicast group 239.0.0.10, and we have a state of UP.
+With the command: Show ip mroute, we are tunneling the multicast traffic, and with the command: Show nve vni, we have multicast group 239.0.0.10 and a state of UP.

 VXLAN benefits and stability